emilianavt/VSeeFaceManual/README.md

 Having an expression detection setup loaded can increase the startup time of VSeeFace even if expression detection is disabled or set to simple mode.
 To avoid this, press the `Clear calibration` button, which will clear out all calibration data and preventing it from being loaded at startup.
 You can always load your detection setup again using the `Load calibration` button.

+### Model preview in Unity

+If you are working on an avatar, it can be useful to get an accurate idea of how it will look in VSeeFace before exporting the VRM.
+The following settings in Unity should allow you to get an accurate idea of how the avatar will look with default settings in VSeeFace:

+1) ([Screenshot](/assets/img/LightingLinear.png)) Edit -> Project Settings... -> Player -> Other Settings -> Color Space: Linear
+2) ([Screenshot](/assets/img/LightingLight.png)) Directional light: Color: FFFFFF (Hexadecimal), Intensity: 0.975, Rotation: 16, -146, -7.8
+3) ([Screenshot](/assets/img/LightingSceneCamera.png)) Camera icon next to Gizmos: Field of View: 16.1 (default focal length of 85mm) or 10.2 (135mm)
+4) ([Screenshot](/assets/img/LightingCamera.png)) Optional, Main Camera: Clear Flags: Solid Color, Background: 808080 (Hexadecimal), Field of View: as above

 ### Troubleshooting

 This section lists common issues and possible solutions for them.